 One word: BOUNDARIES.

 I want you to liken your friendship with this person to journeying into a cave.
-The deeper you go, the more dangerous (and exciting!) it gets.
+Ok, that sounds kind of creepy but here’s the point: the deeper you go, the more dangerous (and exciting) it gets.
 Why dangerous?
 Because the further you journey into the heart of the cave, the less likely it is that you’ll be able to find your way out again should you need to abandon mission.
-The darkness thickens and it can be a little disorientating - and easy to lose track of where the exit point is!
+The darkness thickens and it can be a little disorientating - and easy to lose track of where the exit point is…

 No matter how deep you go, you’ll emerge from the cave in one piece